Ticker

 Why It Still Matters (and How to Do It Right)

-Cover letters feel outdated to a lot of people.
-I get it.
-With all the job portals, LinkedIn applications, and one-click submissions, writing a separate letter feels like an annoyance.
-I used to skip them too.
-But after being on both sides of the hiring table — as an applicant and someone involved in hiring — I’ve learned one thing: a well-crafted cover letter can be your golden ticket to getting noticed, especially when resumes start to look alike.
+Many people believe that cover letters are old-fashioned.
+Yes, you are right, somehow.
+With all of the job sites, LinkedIn applications, and one-click submissions, drafting a separate letter seems like a hassle.
+I used to skip them, too.
+But, having been on both sides of the recruiting table, as an applicant and as a hiring manager, I've learned one thing: a polished cover letter might be your ticket to getting noticed, especially when applications begin to look the same.
 Nowadays, with competition tighter than ever and AI filtering resumes left and right, a personalized cover letter could be the difference between getting an interview… and being ignored.

 First impressions matter